Apache Spark / Procedural SQL

 -- simplified logic

-SET insert_stmt = 'INSERT INTO ' || metadata.target_name |
+SET insert_stmt = 'INSERT INTO ' || metadata.target_name ||

-' SELECT * FROM ' || etadata.source_name ||
+' SELECT * FROM ' || metadata.source_name ||

-' WHERE id > ?';
+' WHERE id > ' || metadata.last_processed_id;

-EXECUTE IMMEDIATE insert_stmt USING etadata.last_processed_id;
+EXECUTE IMMEDIATE insert_stmt;

-SET get_new_max_id_stmt = 'SELECT MAX(id) FROM ' || etadata.source_name;
+SET get_new_max_id_stmt = 'SELECT MAX(id) FROM ' || metadata.source_name;

 EXECUTE IMMEDIATE get_new_max_id_stmt INTO new_max_id;